SETTLED MAXIMS OF LAW

 The settled maxims of law serve as guiding principles that encapsulate fundamental truths and established norms within the legal system.
 These maxims, often derived from centuries of judicial reasoning and philosophical thought, provide a framework for interpreting laws and applying justice.
 They encompass various aspects of legal reasoning, such as "Ignorance of the law is no excuse," which emphasizes personal responsibility and accountability.
 Other maxims highlight the importance of fairness and equity, such as "He who seeks equity must do equity."
 In essence, settled maxims of law are indispensable tools that promote clarity and harmony in legal practice.

-If you are dragged in to a CYS, Domestic Relations, Divorce or any Administrative court, know these are the basis from which our laws are created.
+If you are dragged in to a CYS, Domestic Relations, Divorce, Traffic, or any Administrative court, know these are the basis from which our laws are created.
 These are "settled" and do not have to be proven.

 In a world where transparency is paramount, the clandestine actions of lawyers and politicians raise serious ethical concerns.
 These individuals, often seen as the guardians of justice and fairness, might not even know, or hide the settled maxims of law.
 By hiding legal principles or manipulating public perception, they undermine the very foundations of trust that society places in the legal system.
 Such behavior not only erodes public confidence but also perpetuates a cycle of misinformation, leaving citizens in the dark about their rights and the true workings of the law.
 It is crucial for the public to remain vigilant and demand accountability from those in power, ensuring that the tenets of justice are upheld and accessible to all.
 Only then can a fair and equitable legal system thrive, serving its intended purpose of protecting the rights of every individual.